starbuck10/JCoffie/_projects/2022-08-24-Experimental-Textiles.md

 <p align="center"><img src="/images/final2.jpg"></p>

-Figure 2: Loom Setup (Yes, that’s one of my daughters with her DIY book-loom #ProudDad)
+(Yes, that’s one of my daughters with her DIY book-loom #ProudDad)

 From the previous exercise, I knew that I produced quite a few differing structures for testing but I was having trouble thinking of how to elevate this project from the midterm.
 The first couple of samples I produced were simple but I knew deep down that I really needed to produce some double-woven structures for this application and so I began to double weave a tubular structure (insert change 1 here).
 The reason I decided to go this route was because I knew it was something I was avoiding (a true test that you know you need to learn something and are just being difficult with yourself about it) and because the application of a wearable textile requires that the object have some form of wrapping capability to demonstrate that it can truly tear-away.
 Here is what I designed using a plain double-weave within ADACAD.

 <p align="center"><img src="/images/final3.jpg"></p>

-Figure 3: ADACAD Draft Demonstrating the Overall Design of the Textile

 The double-weave pattern, conceptualized, looks like this:

 <p align="center"><img src="/images/final4.png"></p>

-Figure 4: Tubular Double Weave, Profile View

 Following a very frustrating evening of creating said double-weave, my sample fell apart as I was trying to complete it by sewing and binding the ends, due to its small size.
 I gave up at this point and decided I needed some assistance but I was certain I was on the correct path.